habi/EAWAG-manuscript/manuscript.md

 Figure @fig:otolithextraction shows the visualization of the process.
 The colored horizontal and vertical bars in each of the directional MIPs denote the found peak location of the two appropriate values.
 The white bars show the mean of the to detected positions, which was used for extracting the otoliths from the original datasets.
-Making use of the `dask` library facilitated efficient access to all the data on disk and writing out small, cropped copies of the datasets around the otolith positions.
+Making use of the *Dask* library facilitated efficient access to all the data on disk and writing out small, cropped copies of the datasets around the otolith positions.

 By detecting the largest components in the cropped copies of the datasets we can easily extract and visualize the otoliths in 3D, as shown in Figure @fig:otolith3d.
-The extracted otoliths are thus prepared for further analysis and display.
+The extracted otoliths are thus prepared for further analysis and visualization.
-The simple three-dimensional visualization is integrated in the aforementiones Jupyter notebook through an integrated visualization library [@https://github.com/K3D-tools/K3D-jupyter] and is also shown in the [Supplementary Materials].
+The simple three-dimensional visualization is integrated in the aforementioned Jupyter notebook through an integrated visualization library [@https://github.com/K3D-tools/K3D-jupyter] and is also shown in the [Supplementary Materials].

-![Static three-dimensional view of extracted otolith of specimen 104016.
-The specimen was scanned with a voxel size of 13 μm.
+![Static three-dimensional view of extracted otoliths of specimen 104016.
+The specimen was scanned with an isotropic voxel size of 13 μm.
 The extracted otolith has a size of approximately 250 x 350 x 150 pixels.
 The axes are labeled in mm steps.
 A dynamic view of the visualization is available in the [Supplementary Materials].](images/104016.head.rec.otolith.region.3D.png){#fig:otolith3d}

 The notebook for extracting the otoliths can be run in your browser without installing any additional software (via *Binder* [@doi:10.25080/majora-4af1f417-011]).
 To do this, one starts the notebook by [clicking a single button](https://mybinder.org/v2/gh/habi/eawag/HEAD?labpath=ExtractOtoliths.ipynb) in the [README file](https://github.com/habi/EAWAG/blob/master/README.md) of the [project repository](https://github.com/habi/EAWAG) [@doi:10.5281/zenodo.6798632].